notgitbleed/notgitbleed.github.io/index.md

 GitHub had completed the majority of their remediation work.

 * July 2021 - Found fist instance on GitHub Enterprise server when a developer asked 'How do I change my password'
-* 12th August 20201 - Contacted GitHub via hackerone
+* 12th August 20201 - Contacted GitHub via HackerOne
-* 16th August 2021 - hackerone closed issue
+* 16th August 2021 - HackerOne closed issue
 * 27th August 2021  - Escalated to clients GitHub Account Manager
 * 2nd September 2021 - Started discussions with GitHub Security Team
 * 7th September 2021 - Sought advice from NCSC Vulnerability team due to widespread nature of the issue